 The parent or adult student shall complete an Access Authorization List enumerating who can have access to the student's files.
-When information is placed into the file related to the special education or the physical/mental health of the student, HIPPA requirements must also be met before the disclosure of student information.
+When information is placed into the file related to the

 Access to records is denied if the person requesting is not on the access authorization list, is not a person seeking directory information only, or is not a person reviewing the records as directed by a federal jury or through some other subpoena/order of the court.
 The coordinator shall also develop a list of individuals within LWS permitted to review the confidential records of a student and establish a way to document all times LWS personnel have accessed student files.
 For instance, a special educator may be permitted to view some documents within the file that a teacher may not.